HTTP-RPC/Kilo/README.md

     });

 ## Authentication
 Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.
+It also requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
 The `org.httprpc.Authentication` interface defines a single method that is used to authenticate each request submitted by a proxy instance: